doublesharp/email-templates-mock/README.md

     })
   })

-  it('should fail to render an email using email-templates-mock', function(done){
+  it('should fail to render using email-templates-mock', function(done){
     emailtemplatesMock.mock.shouldFailOnce()
     template.render(inputs, function(err, email){
      should(err).not.be.exactly(null)